Classical models may be a better explanation of the Jiuzhang 1.0 Gaussian Boson Sampler than its targeted squeezed light model: Introduction

 These results demonstrate that, contrary to what the authors of the experiment suggested, the comparison of correlation functions is not sufficiently reliable for the verification of quantum advantage claims.
 Additionally, they indicate that the squashed states hypothesis presents itself as viable classical hypothesis for the validation of current threshold GBS experiments that should be weighted in future experiments.

 After considering hypothesis testing, we generate samples from our squashed states hypothesis (which can be done in polynomial time and space in the number of modes/clicks~\cite{rahimi2016sufficient,qi2020regimes,gupt2019thewalrus}) and compare against the experimental samples from the Jiuzhang experiments, to see if, like the Boltzmann machine and greedy methods from Villalonga et al.~\cite{villalonga2021efficient}, we can spoof the HOG test.
+This test compares the probabilities of the experimental samples and the samples from the squashed states with respect to the ground truth.
 Surprisingly, for the Jiuzhang 1.0 experiment, the test is inconclusive.
 For the Jiuzhang 2.0 experiment, on the other hand, we find that the squashed states samples are unable to spoof the HOG test.